Dasharo/docs/docs/unified-test-documentation/dasharo-security/206-secure-boot.md

 **Expected result**

-1. Signed Dasharo Tools Suite should boot.
-1. Unsigned Ubuntu should not boot.
+Dasharo Tools Suite system signed with custom keys should boot while Ubuntu should not boot as it is signed with Microsoft keys.

 ## SBO013.002 Check automatic certificate provisioning KEK certificate